London Heathrow Airport

 Terminal 5 - Arrivals near UK arrivals.
 Hours: 5.30am - 11:00 pm.

-- Mobile Charging - Free Power Pole charging stations are available in the departure lounges in all Heathrow terminals.
+- Mobile Charging - Free Power Pole charging stations are available before and after security in all Heathrow terminals.
 Use them to charge up to eight electronic devices.
+They are compatible with UK and European plugs as well as USB cables.

 - Prayer Rooms - St. George's Chapel - There is a chapel located between Terminals 1 and 3.
 It is underground, so you need you descend the stairs.
 Hours: 07:30-20:00 The prayer room is located street level.
 There are other prayer rooms located in the terminals, but you have to stumble upon them or ask the Information Desk where they are located.